programminglanguagesclub/elemental-magicks/README.md

 designed to give us experience in powerful languages, and provide examples of powerful languages in action.

+This card game is our first group project.

 #### **Tasks to Work On**<br />
 https://github.com/programminglanguagesclub/elemental-magicks/issues <br />